Dhruva (2016 film): Casting

-Initially, Madhavan was chosen to play the role of Siddharth Abhimanyu from Thani Oruvan, however he did not accept the project.
-Rajasekhar was apparently chosen to do the role as well, but he missed the offer.
-And Arvind Swamy, was chosen to reprise his role from the original film.
-Sources claimed that, Arvind Swamy had charged ₹1 crore as remuneration.
-Shruti Haasan, was chosen as the female lead, reprising Nayanthara's role, collaborating with Ram Charan for the second time after Yevadu (2014), however due to schedule conflicts, she could not commit the project and was replaced by Rakul Preet Singh, as the female lead.
-Navdeep is apparently cast as one of Charan's cop friends which is an important role in the story.
-Posani Krishna Murali, was apparently cast which is considered to be an important role in the film.
+Ajith Kumar and R. Madhavan were both offered to play Swamy's role from the original, however, they both declined.
+Rajasekhar had also been approached for the role, but also declined.
+Arvind Swamy was later chosen to reprise his role from the original film.
+Sources claimed that, Swamy had charged ₹1 crore as remuneration.
+Shruti Haasan, was cast as the female lead, reprising Nayanthara's role, collaborating with Charan after Yevadu (2014), however due to schedule conflicts, she opted out of the project and was replaced by Rakul Preet Singh.
+Navdeep was cast as one of Charan's friends.

-The makers roped in Hiphop Tamizha, who composed for the original film, as the music composer, thus making his debut in Telugu.
-Aseem Mishra, who worked in Bajrangi Bhaijaan (2015), was initially chosen as the film's cinematographer, but due to his non-availability, he was replaced by P. S. Vinod.
-Navin Nooli, Rajeevan and Nagendra were chosen as the editor, production designer and art director respectively.
-The stunt sequences are choreographed by Ravi Varma.
-Bosco-Caesar were roped in to choreograph the song sequences, who previously worked for Charan in Orange (2010).
+Hiphop Tamizha, who composed for the original film, were signed to compose the soundtrack for the film.
+Aseem Mishra, who worked in Bajrangi Bhaijaan (2015), was initially chosen as the film's cinematographer, but due to his inavailability, was replaced by P. S. Vinod.
+Naveen Nooli, Rajeevan and Nagendra were chosen as the editor, production designer and art director respectively.
+The stunt sequences were choreographed by Ravi Varma.
+Bosco-Caesar, who previously worked for Charan in Orange (2010), choreographed the song sequences.